How to Install Grafana on Ubuntu Linux

 This brief tutorial shows students and new users how to install and configure the Grafana monitoring and analytics platform on Ubuntu 16.04 | 18.04 LTS servers.

-For those who don’t know about Grafana, it is open-source software that provides monitoring and analytics across network systems and runs on all major operating systems, including Ubuntu.
+Grafana is a powerful and popular open-source platform for monitoring and analyzing data from diverse systems and databases, and it runs on all major operating systems, including Ubuntu.

 For more about Grafana, please visit its homepage.